 The first thing that caught my eye was the very small team versus what they’d accomplished already.
 Four employees?
 Yet completely bootstrapped, profitable, and steadily growing?
 Clearly the people behind the product had to be incredibly smart, hard working, and devoted.
 Sign me up.

-Two and a half years after launching, we’re making $650k per year in annual recurring revenue, 20% of which is profit.
-What’s more, we’re growing 2-3x annually, which means we’re on track to hit our first million ARR goal early next year.
+We launched just over four years ago, and we’re making $1.8m per year in annual recurring revenue, 20% of which is profit.
+What’s more, we’re growing 80 to 100% annually.

 All of our offers come with equity.
 Since we don’t have investors, we give more to the people actually working on Canny.
 We want everyone on the team to feel ownership over what we’re putting our hearts into everyday.
 By giving you a piece of the pie, you are more motivated to make it the best it can be.

 Venture-backed startups are also an option.
 A risk with venture-backed companies is your equity could be worthless due to liquidation preference.
 If a VC-backed company sells for $100m, you could get $0.
 If Canny sells for $100m, you will get whatever % you own.
 We believe this is fair, and how startups should work.

 Some venture-backed startups also can’t offer a stable salary.
 Sometimes, they need to rely on another round of funding to continue paying everyone.
 That is a tricky situation and one we wouldn’t like to be in.